Fraud prevention and detection

 Additional information

-This training is coordinated by Roxane Haas and Michael Weis, Partners at PwC Luxembourg and will be given by Directors and Managers who benefit from a strong professional experience in this area.
+This training is coordinated by Michael Weis, Partner at PwC Luxembourg and will be given by directors and managers who benefit from a strong professional experience in this area.

 As a key member of the internal controls practice of PwC Michael specialises in the review of internal controls in the context of SAS 70 reviews and controls reports.
 He is the manager of various high-profile client assignments on internal controls reports and on Anti-Money-Laundering (AML) in the investment management industry.

-Within PwC, Michael takes a key role in the AML-taskforce and on internal controls work for the prevention of financial crime.
-He is co-ordinating the leading training programme "Fight against Financial Crime" (PwC’s Academy) that regularly involves international subject matter experts (e.g. Transparency International, UN Security Council, FATF, SCPC, FSA, CSSF etc.).
+Within PwC, Michael takes a key role in the AML taskforce and on internal controls work for the prevention of financial crime.
+He is coordinating the PwC’s Academy's “Fight against financial crime” leading training programme that regularly involves international subject matter experts (e.g. transparency international, UN Security Council, FATF, SCPC, FSA, CSSF etc.).

 These courses might interest you